paldhous/ucb/2015/dataviz/md_raw/class7.md

 Zoomable data-driven web maps are often displayed over basemaps from Google, OpenStreetMap, or another provider.
 Because these basemaps use a Mercator projection, that projection needs to be used for the data layers also.

 ### Geographic data formats

+Most commonly you will come across geodata in which values are attached to points, lines or polygons.
+This is called "vector" geodata, and here are some common formats.
+(For points, geodata may also be provided in CSV format.)

 #### KML